cstrab/spreadsheet-db/README.md

     - [x] useGrid.ts - Light cleanup of UI and styling
     - [x] General - Display count of row entries under the AG Grid component
     - [x] General - Fix bug where if bulk-update fails the Add Row and Remove Row buttons are still greyed out
-    - [ ] General - Fix bug where if blank rows are added and update is selected, they remain rendered
+    - [x] General - Fix bug where if blank rows are added and update is selected, they remain rendered
-    - [ ] useGrid.ts - Change alert statements to Material UI modals
     - [ ] General - Add tab selection indicator i.e underline or bold
     - [ ] General - Make card component flex with AG Grid width instead of auto flexing to window width
 - [ ] Backend: